Humanitarian Protection Initiative Request for Proposals

 Step 2: Submitting a Proposal

 If you receive an invitation to submit a full proposal following the LOI stage, please follow the next steps outlined in the relevant application instructions linked below.
-We aim to share the outcomes from our review within the timelines outlined below.
+We encourage applicants to submit their full proposal before the deadline if they wish to receive feedback on the content of their proposal.

 Timeline